 You have a right to refuse care, including medications, treatment, or procedures offered by WellBe Senior Medical, to the extent permitted by law, and to receive information on the consequences of such refusal.

 You have a right to participate in your plan of care and pain management plan, including being able to consent to or refuse treatment.
 There may be circumstances (such as medical emergencies, if you are determined to not be competent in accordance with the law, or if you are found to be medically incapable of understanding the proposed plan of care) in which your right to participate in your plan of care may be limited.
 In these circumstances, your designated representative or a legally designated person will exercise your rights.

-You have a right to access information contained in your medical records within a reasonable time frame.
+You have a right to access information contained in your medical records within a reasonable time frame upon written request.